Individual Voluntary Arrangements

-An Individual Voluntary Arrangement is an agreement with your creditors to pay all or part of your debts.
-You agree to make regular payments to an ‘insolvency practitioner’, who will divide this money between your creditors.
+An Individual Voluntary Arrangement (IVA) is an agreement with your creditors to pay all or part of your debts.
+You agree to make regular payments to an insolvency practitioner, who will divide this money between your creditors.

-Your insolvency practitioner works out what you can afford to repay and how long the Individual Voluntary Arrangement lasts.
-You’ll have to give details about your financial situation.
-For example, your assets, debts, income and creditors.
+Your insolvency practitioner works out what you can afford to repay and how long the IVA lasts.
+You’ll have to give details about your financial situation, for example your assets, debts, income and creditors.

-Your insolvency practitioner contacts your creditors.
-If those holding more than 75% of your debts agree to the Individual Voluntary Arrangement it will start.
+Your insolvency practitioner will contact your creditors.
+The IVA will start if the creditors holding 75% of your debts agree to it.
 It will apply to all your creditors, including any who disagreed to it.